ajipelumi/partnerup/README.md

     - SQLAlchemy: high-level tools for working with databases
     - MySQLdb: python interface for connecting to a MySQL database
     - Matplotlib: plotting library for Python
-    - Flask-Cors: Flask extension for handling cross-origin resource sharing
+    - Flask-Cors: flask extension for handling cross-origin resource sharing

 - **Server Software**
     - Nginx: high-performance web server and reverse proxy server